emilia-miki/pc-lab5/README.md

 - [response.rs](server/src/response.rs) has a send function that encodes the request according to the application protocol and writes it to the TCP stream.
+- Everything is asynchronous and running on the Tokio runtime, except the thread pool for matrix transposition, which is managed by rayon and integrated into the rest of the application with a wrapper function process_tasks and a few tokio channels.

 The application protocol is as follows:
 - The client must initiate communication with a request and wait to receive